- Why Research

 Beckman Research Institute, City of Hope

-Dr. Weitzel is conducting an international project studying BRCA mutations among Latin American women, while helping these countries create an infrastructure of genetic counseling clinicians, and develop and test low-cost genetic testing tools to apply in their home countries.
+Dr. Weitzel is conducting an international project studying BRCA mutations among Latin American women, while helping these countries create an infrastructure of genetic counseling by clinicians and develop and test low-cost genetic testing tools to apply in their home countries.

 Jeffrey N. Weitzel, MD is Chief of the Division of Clinical Cancer Genetics and the Cancer Screening & Prevention Program at the City of Hope Comprehensive Cancer Center in Duarte, California.
 Dr. Weitzel is Board Certified in clinical genetics and medical oncology, and he is a Professor of Oncology and Population Sciences at the City of Hope.
 At the vanguard of personalized medicine, Dr. Weitzel’s multidisciplinary clinical, research, and training programs emphasize translational research in genomic cancer risk assessment, chemoprevention, targeted therapy, clinical and psychosocial outcomes, genetic epidemiology and health services research in underserved minorities, and hereditary cancer in Latin America.
 He is a member of the American Society of Clinical Oncology and the NCCN Genetics/Familial Risk Assessment practice guidelines committee.
 Dr. Weitzel is the principal investigator for the City of Hope Cancer Genetics Education Program and for the Clinical Cancer Genetics Community Research Network, which are funded by the National Cancer Institute.

 The Basser Initiative @ Gray Foundation and BCRF Collaborative Award